-|Most common complaint:||Excessive fees|
+Most common complaint:||Excessive fees|

-We are able to locate three Anovia Payments complaints in the comment section below this review, and none of these accuse the company of being a scam.
-Each complaint cites a different issue, from internal problems among employees, inaccurate pricing quotes, costly one-time and recurring fees, unreachable customer service, and fund holds.
-The Anovia website lists a phone number for general customer support and an email form for non-urgent issues.
-Given the company’s complaint volume and the content of the complaints, we will award it an “A-” at this time.
+	We are able to locate approximately 15 Anovia Payments complaints on this

+	and other consumer protection websites, and some of these accuse the company

+	of being a scam.
+These complaints mention a wide range of different issues,

+	including internal problems among employees, inaccurate pricing quotes,

+	costly one-time and recurring fees, unreachable customer service, and fund

+	holds.
+The Anovia website lists a phone number for general customer support

+	and an email form for non-urgent issues.
+Given the company’s complaint

+	volume and the content of the complaints, we will award it a “B” in this

+	category at this time.

 	|Key Points – BBB Report|

-Anovia Payments currently has an “A-” rating with the Better Business Bureau and has been accredited since June 2014.
-The company has received three total complaints, with two related to billing and collection and one due to a product or service issues, and one related to an advertising issue.
-Anovia has successfully resolved four of the complaints, while the remaining 13 either were resolved to the dissatisfaction of the merchant or did not receive a final response from the complainant.
-In light of the company’s complaint volume and resolution ratio over the past year, we have slightly adjusted the BBB’s rating.
+	Anovia Payments currently has an “A” rating with the Better Business Bureau

+	and has been accredited since June 2014.
+The company has received five total

+	complaints, with four related to billing and collection and one due to a

+	product or service issues, and one related to an advertising issue.
+Anovia

+	has successfully resolved four of the complaints, while the remaining 13

+	either were resolved to the dissatisfaction of the merchant or did not

+	receive a final response from the complainant.
+In light of the company’s

+	complaint volume and resolution ratio over the past year, we have slightly

+	adjusted the BBB’s rating to an “A-.”

-This review was originally published on 9/12/13 and was last updated on 1/26/16.
+	This review was originally published on 9/12/13 and was last updated on

+	1/26/16.